 - Bookkeeping Manual and Computerised 5N1354 – Learn to record business transactions , post to ledgers and draw up a trial balance using both a manual accounting system and a computerised package.

+Leaving Certificate, LCA or QQI Level 4.
+Mature students are exempt from Leaving Certificate requirement.
+All applicants are interviewed.
 An offer of a place on this course is contingent on the applicant meeting the entry requirements set out here and satisfactory presentation at interview.

-CCOC QQI Level 6 Advanced Certificate in Administration 6M5013
+- CCOC: QQI Level 6 Advanced Business & Administration 6M4985

-Great progression opportunities to UCC and other Higher Education colleges.
+Great progression opportunities to other Higher Education colleges.
 Special arrangements in place with CIT (CCPS), Tralee IT and Waterford IT for preferential entry for College of Commerce students.
 Up to 390 CAO points for any Institute of Technology can be attained by successful completion of this course.
 See Progressions for details.

 Any business office environment.
 Past students have been employed in numerous administrative positions such as Apple Computers, UCC, Cork City Council, Cork County Council and many other businesses.